-They have already begun to develop new material and to record, and hope to tour in Wales and Ireland towards the end of this year, performing indoors and in the open air, and working in schools.
-In the meantime, they are releasing a first digital performance, free to air, to promote and celebrate World Curlew Day on 2ist April this year, in association with Echoes and RSPB.
+They have already begun to develop new material and to record, and have just completed a tour of Wales, performing indoors and in the open air, and working in schools.
+They have released a first digital performance, free to air, to promote and celebrate World Curlew Day on 2ist April this year, in association with Echoes and RSPB.
 This will raise awareness of environmental issues and contributions will be invited to the appropriate charities.

 Cân y bugail 2021-23